FocalFlare/FF-About-Me-and-TOS/docs/aboutMe.md

 > Nobody is ever satisfied with how much something is priced.
 >
-> You charge only 5 USD for almost anyone to commission art?
+> You charge only \$5 for almost anyone to commission art?
 You're selling underpriced art, "harming other artists" by making human-made art and selling it, and you're obligated to raise your prices.
-You finally do as demanded and charge 15 USD for the same art you're selling?
+You finally do as demanded and charge \$15 for the same art you're selling?
 You're selling overpriced art and you're obligated to lower your prices.
 >
 ><!-- Why the hell is "$" making this text parse as one line of code on the actual website- -->
 >